gsotti/EqualizerView/README.md

 Simple Equalizer Library for Android
 ==================================

  This Android Library project is created to let you use a animated equalizer inside your music related apps.
-Origingal version from @claucookie
+Original version from @claucookie

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Simple%20Equalizer%20Library-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/3715)